cloudfoundry/docs-services/v2-api-changelog.html.md

 title: v2 API Change Log
 ---

+## 2015-06-23 ##
+service_id now included with update service instance request app_guid is no longer guaranteed to be included with create service binding request

 ## 2015-05-19 ##
 Add support for arbitrary params; users can send service-specific configuration parameters along with provision, update and bind requests.